jmhodges-signal/jbindgen/README.md

 Jbindgen's use is similar to `bindgen` with arguments for clang given after a `--`.
 It also expects a `rustfmt` binary in your `PATH`.

+The generated rust code depends on the `jni` crate, and uses the `jni::objects` versions of JNI types that include lifetimes where possible.

 Usage:

 ```